-When you hear the term “fleet insurance”, you likely assume it’s a regular policy with several vehicles covered under one plan.
+When you hear the term “fleet insurance,” you likely assume it’s a regular policy with several vehicles covered under one plan.
 However, fleet insurance isn’t quite the same as regular insurance.
-Typically, fleet insurance plans are there to help save companies money and make it safer for your vehicles to be out on the roads.
+Typically, fleet insurance plans are there to help save companies money and make it safer for their vehicles to be out on the roads.

-But what is the difference between fleet insurance and regular insurance, exactly?
-And, how do you find the right insurance for your fleet?
+But what exactly is the difference between fleet insurance and regular insurance?
+And, how do you find the right insurance for your unique fleet?
 We’ll cover that and more below.

 What Is Fleet Insurance?

-While the differences may not be easy to spot, Commercial fleet insurance and regular insurance have key differences.
+While the differences may not be easy to spot, commercial fleet insurance and the kind of insurance regular motorists carry have key differences.
 The most notable is that fleet insurance is often much cheaper.
 When you use a regular insurance plan to cover multiple vehicles, you are essentially insuring each vehicle independently.

-Fleet insurance allows you to purchase liability coverage for all of your vehicles—including assets such as tractor trailers, ships, and even aircrafts.
-You do not have to use these assets in the same way to cover them all in one policy.
+Fleet insurance allows you to purchase liability coverage for all of your vehicles, including assets such as tractor-trailers, ships, and even aircrafts, all of which can be further protected using GPS asset tracking as well.
+You do not have to use these assets in the same way to cover them all under one policy.

-Most consider a small fleet to be at least 5-10 vehicles.
+Most consider a small fleet to be at least five to 10 vehicles.
 However, some insurance companies may consider as few as three vehicles a fleet.
-In other words, the insurance companies decide what is and isn’t a fleet.
+In other words, the insurance companies will decide what is and isn’t a fleet.

 What Does Fleet Insurance Cover?

-The essentials of what fleet insurance is sounds relatively similar to normal insurance, aside from the number of vehicles and assets on the policy.
+The essentials of what fleet insurance offers sound pretty similar to standard insurance, with the notable exception of how many vehicles and assets are on the policy.
 However, there are a few other key differences to consider, like what the policy will cover.

 In terms of what a fleet insurance policy covers, that’s up to you.
 At the very least, the vehicles will receive the state’s basic coverage.
 You’re able to add on other features such as roadside assistance or uninsured motorist protection.
-It depends entirely on the fleet insurance company you choose and the policy features you wish to have.
+It depends entirely on the fleet insurance company you choose and the policy features you wish to have or add on to your specific policy.

 The Benefits of Fleet Insurance

-Fleet drivers are on the road around 60 hours per week, meaning each of your fleet vehicles is as well.
+Fleet drivers are on the road about 60 hours per week, meaning each of your fleet vehicles is as well.
 This greatly increases their risk of an accident.
-Employers pay an average of $75,000 per accident, and that’s not including a lawsuit due to injury, death, the loss of business due to delays, or even the loss of an employee.
-It also doesn’t factor in any impact these events could have on your insurance or CSA score.
+Employers pay an average of $75,000 per accident, and that’s not including a lawsuit due to injury, death, the loss of business due to delays, or even the loss of an employee to death.
+It also doesn’t factor in any impact these events could have on your insurance or Compliance, Safety and Accountability (CSA) score.
 As such, costs for a single accident can reach into the millions.
 The obvious benefit of fleet auto insurance is to protect you from some of these costs.
-Without insurance, your costs are much higher and have the potential to cripple your business for good.
+Without such insurance, your costs are much higher and have the potential to cripple your fleet-based business for good.

 Other benefits include saving time and energy by updating one policy instead of multiple policies.
-In the event of a claim, the process is much smoother with fleet insurance.
-Some companies also provide insurance that covers the costs of the goods being transported.
+In the event of a claim, the process is much smoother with fleet vehicle insurance.
+Some companies also provide insurance that covers the costs of the goods being transported, which can also be tracked using fleet GPS tracking to lower insurance premiums.
 Transported goods should be insured if they are essential to your business.
 This means choosing a policy that covers transported goods is even more efficient than traditional fleet insurance.

 Coverage to Look for in Your Fleet Insurance Policy